Before you decide to change your name, legally or otherwise, ponder these famous examples.

-Our virtual or in person notary publics handle all the legalities with ease.
+Our in person notary publics handle all the legalities with ease.
 Your new name is in the mail in six to eight weeks on average.
 Unless you request otherwise for security reasons, the change is published in the Ontario Gazette.
 Changes to children’s names cost extra.
 Oh, and you’ll need a new birth certificate from your province of origin.

 Expediting an Ontario Name Change

 You can request speedy service for a pending adoption, if you are graduating from college or university, want to correct the sex on a birth certificate or for immigration purposes.